ResearchandDestroy/DorXNG/README.md

 Shout out to the developer of [pagodo](https://github.com/opsdisk/pagodo) for the inspiration and that sweet [ghdb_scraper.py](https://github.com/opsdisk/pagodo/blob/master/ghdb_scraper.py) script!

+Last but certainly not least, shout out to [j0hnny](https://en.wikipedia.org/wiki/Johnny_Long).
+The OG Dork. 🧠🏴‍☠

 # Setup 🛠️

 ### LINUX ONLY ** Sorry Normies ** 🤓